sourcegraph/sourcegraph-public-snapshot/doc/admin/executors_troubleshooting.md

 If a server-side batch change fails unexpectedly, it's possible to recreate the generated Firecracker VM from the batch change execution.

 > NOTE: if the host VM is provisioned with the [Sourcegraph terraform modules](https://docs.sourcegraph.com/admin/deploy_executors_terraform), the VMs may be configured to stop automatically.
 Refer to [Disabling the auto-deletion of Executor VMs](#disabling-the-auto-deletion-of-executor-vms) for information to prevent this.

+To recreate a batch change execution firecracker vm:

 1. Navigate to the failed execution page of the Batch Change
 1. Select a failed Workspace on the left and click the `Diagnostics` link on the right pane